 Councilmember Saldaña asked of the role of the ACEs Coordinator.
-Dr. Bridger replied that their primary functions would be to educate people on the connection between ACEs and poor adult health outcomes; increase screenings at the pediatric practice level; and ensure that the City has a trauma-informed system ready to assist children.
+Dr. Bridger replied that their primary functions would be to educate people on the connection between ACEs and poor adult health outcomes; and increase screenings at the pediatric practice level.
 Councilmember Saldaña asked of updating the library card system.
-Mr. Salazar replied that the Request For Competitive Sealed Proposals (RFCSP) had already been released for an Integrated Data System.
+Mr. Salazar replied that the Request for Competitive Sealed Proposals (RFCSP) had already been released for an Integrated Data System.